Flosener/asteroids-AI/README.md

 ### How to use this game

 - Clone this repository: $ git clone https://github.com/Flosener/asteroids
-- Install required packages: $ pip install -r requirements.txt
+- Install required packages (only pygame): $ pip install pygame
 - Execute the game: $ python3 asteroids.py

 And that's it - have fun playing!